 Associate/Attorney at Law

 Thomas “Tommy” Tompsett Jr. is a seasoned trial attorney and registered lobbyist who joined HJM in the Spring of 2017.
 Mr. Tompsett’s reputation for honesty coupled with a fiery, competitive spirit has made him a successful and respected attorney and advocate.
 Since joining the HJM, Mr. Tompsett has been deeply engaged in a spectrum of public policy matters, which include, but are not limited to, mental health issues, domestic violence, construction law, business regulation, land use, real property, and public education.
-As a lobbyist, Mr. Tompsett strives to not only to shape sensible policy for his clients, but to assist them in raising their profiles both in Annapolis and throughout the State of Maryland.
+As a lobbyist, Mr. Tompsett strives to not only shape sensible policy for his clients, but to assist them in raising their profiles both in Annapolis and throughout the State of Maryland.

 Prior to joining HJM, Mr. Tompsett was lobbyist for the Maryland Multi-Housing Association (MMHA), a trade association that represents the owners and managers of more than 183,000 residential rentals units throughout the State of Maryland.
 At both the State and local levels through persuasive oral and written testimony, one-on-one engagement with elected officials, and candid discussions with print and TV journalists, Mr. Tompsett zealously worked to preserve the property rights of MMHA’s members while also thwarting legislative proposals that would have negatively impacted their business and financial interest.

 One of Mr. Tompsett’s most notable jury trials as a prosecutor came in 2008 where he helped secure the conviction of Thomas Grant for a 1979 cold case rape and murder of Sheila Rascoe in her Essex home.
 Mr. Grant, who walked free for more than 20 years after the crime, is now serving two life sentences thanks in part to Mr. Tompsett’s efforts.

 Analytical, yet conversational, Mr. Tompsett is able to convey complex legal theories in straightforward, relatable terms.
 For all these reasons, Mr. Tompsett makes a wonderful compliment to HJM’s team of skilled and highly respected advocates.